Computer Science Curriculum 7 – 11

 - KS3 students have a lunchtime support session with a member of the team once a week

 - Opportunities to play at cryptography, physical computing activities with Micro: Bit, Arduino, Lego robots and programming over lunch with a member of staff and some A level Computer Scientists.
 Code Club using a number of programming languages.

-- Opportunities to take part in national competitions e.g. Bebras and Scratch
+- Opportunities to take part in national competitions e.g. Bebras, GCHQ and Scratch.

-- KS4 students can take part in the Government Cyber discovery program to become expert hackers.
-Bebras; TCSOCC and other competitions to challenge.
+- KS4 students can take part in the Government Cyber program to become expert hackers.
+Bebras; UOCC and other competitions to challenge.
 Lunch clubs with Physical computing activities and coding club using a number of programming languages.
 Support with classwork.

-- KS5 students programming challenges from Oxford, Bebras and Cyber discovery.
+- KS5 students programming challenges from Oxford, Bebras.

 - All students Opportunities to use Raspberry Pi’s, Micro:Bit and Arduinos with STEM projects